jdtsmith/indent-bars/README.md

 You can assign a single (usually top-level) node type to ignore when drawing bars on blanks linkes; see `indent-bars-treesit-ignore-blank-lines-types` (which, please note, is configured as a list of _strings_, unlike `indent-bars-treesit-wrap/scope`).

 #### Identifying treesit node types of interest
 The easiest way to discover node types of interest (in a buffer with working treesit support) is to `M-x treesit-explore-mode`.
 Then simply highlight the beginning of a line of interest, and look in the `treesitter explorer` buffer which pops up for the names of obvious nodes in the tree.
-Add these types to `indent-bars-treesit-scope/wrap` for the language of interest, then `M-x indent-bars-reset` and see how you did.
+Add these types to `indent-bars-treesit-scope/wrap` for the language of interest, then `M-x indent-bars-reset` and see how you did (this will happen automatically if you change the scope node in the Customize interface).

 Please document good tree-sitter settings for other languages in the [Wiki](https://github.com/jdtsmith/indent-bars/wiki/indent%E2%80%90bars-config-Wiki#tree-sitter-config).